Upgrading Rotherham interchange CCTV system

-Details - Relocation of the East Staffordshire Borough Council CCTV control room to the new dedicated control room at WMCA
+Details - Relocation of the Walsall Council CCTV control room to the new dedicated control room at WMCA

-Additionally, we supported WMCA to find a suitable method linking the sites remotely back to the main CCTV Control Room in Birmingham.
-To do this, we installed a centralised recording solution within the WMCA CCTV control room to accommodate the additional cameras, extending the existing Veracity Coldstore by a further 60TB.
+In order to support the additional cameras from Walsall Council's control room, we installed a centralised recording solution within the WMCA CCTV control room to accommodate them, extending the existing Veracity Coldstore by a further 60Tb.